-Citizens Against Lawsuit Abuse issued a press release today pointing out that, according to a new national study by the Center for Medicine in the Public Interest, many personal injury lawyer websites disguised as health care websites are jeopardizing the public health.
+Citizens Against Lawsuit Abuse issued a press release today pointing out that, according to a new national study by the Center for Medicine in the Public Interest, many personal injury lawyer websites disguised as health care websites are jeopardizing public health.

 Two entities have been mentioned above.
 Like our local baseball teams in Baltimore and Washington these days, you can’t tell the players without a scorecard.

 One of their findings is that 65% of search results on two FDA-approved prescription drugs – Crestor and Avandia – were on sites containing biased or unverified, negative information.
-I can’t speak much about Crestor, but, yes, lawyers do have great discussions regarding Avandia on their websites.
-Most of them discussing the New England Journal of Medicine study on the problems with Avandia, which appears to indicate that Avandia significantly increases the risk of heart attack.
-I would be curious as to whether the Citizens Against Lawsuit Abuse find information in the New England Journal of Medicine as “unverified negative information.”
+I can’t speak much about Crestor, but, yes, lawyers have great discussions regarding Avandia on their websites.
+Most of them discussing the New England Journal of Medicine study on the problems with Avandia, which appears to show that Avandia significantly increases the risk of a heart attack.
+I would be curious whether the Citizens Against Lawsuit Abuse find information in the New England Journal of Medicine as “unverified negative information.”
 I think they would find the health risks of tobacco to be “unverified negative information.”
-This reminds me of the lawyer that objects to evidence as “unduly prejudicial” because the information is really harmful to the lawyer’s client’s case.
+This reminds me of the lawyer that objects to evidence as “unduly prejudicial” because the information is harmful to the lawyer’s client’s case.

 Look, make a list of personal injury lawyer websites that are pretending to be health care websites offering medical advice and opinions.
 Let’s look at those and evaluate whether they are misleading the public by pretending to be health care websites or if they are providing information that is incorrect.

 The Citizens Against Lawsuit Abuse accusing someone pretending to be something they are not is downright Spitzer-like.